google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 .

 <!--
 These are the differences between growth mindset and fixed mindset.
-“In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
-This view creates a love of learning and a resilience that is essential for great accomplishment.”
+If someone has a growth mindset, they think their talents and abilities can be improved through working hard and seeking to grow in a particular area.
+This view sparks a desire to learn and the buoyancy to persist when challenged.
 The opposite is a fixed mindset.
 In a fixed mindset, people think their intelligence and talents are fixed traits, or characteristics they were born with.
-People with a fixed mindset are likely to believe talent alone creates success and concern themselves with what they’re good at instead of developing skills to improve.
+People with a fixed mindset are likely to believe innate talents alone create success and concern themselves with what they’re good at instead of developing skills to improve.

 Significant research supports the assertion that we are capable of growing our intelligence and skills much like we’re capable of growing and building physical muscles in our body.
 Teams that operate with a growth mindset work better together, have open discussions, and feel they can surface disagreements in a safe space.
-Teams that work with a fixed mindset were often anxious about how their ideas would be received and worried about being judged as smart or dumb.
+Teams that work with a fixed mindset are often anxious about how their ideas would be received and worried about being judged as either smart or dumb.
 -->

 ---

-# Best practices for giving feedback
+# Best Practices for Giving Feedback

 ![](res/feedback02.png)